cybercow/uv-exposure/README.md

   Maybe would be fun to add some Buzzer to register menu commands, will add it later ...

   Will post the schematic and upload YT video ...

+  This is my first "real world usage" Arduino sketch so don't be too harsh ... but hey - it's working!

   (c)2019 by cybercow222 / v0.1b